Mapy542/portfolio/src/lib/data/K400-Updates/01-Laser-Cutter-Design.md

 During the planning process, I had the chance to acquire an old industrial 3D printer.
 The Dimension SST 768 from Stratasys, to be exact.
 It is an impressive washing machine-sized tool, with some uncommon features.
 It used a whole heated chamber rather than a heated bed like most printers, and every axis was driven with powerful Nema 23 stepper motors on 1/2-inch linear rods.
 Some other design quirks included the dual hot-end that was such a massive chunk of metal that the printer had a dedicated 120-volt DC power supply to drive it.
 The supply was developed directly by Stratasys because using 120 volts of direct current is almost unheard of.
 But AC induces noise into nearby circuits, and it would disrupt the temperature sensors used in the hotend.

 I never got the printer working, and support for the old device was non-existent.
-It felt like a shame to destroy such a unqiue and early industrial 3D printer, but it did take up a large amount of floor space as a 300 pound paperweight.
+It felt like a shame to destroy such a unique and early industrial 3D printer, but it did take up a large amount of floor space as a 300 pound paperweight.
 I could reuse much of the motion system for the laser cutter and a 24, 12, and 5-volt power supply to drive all the electronics.

 #!g
 ![Stratasys Dimension SST 768](laser01/sst768.webp){Stratasys Dimension SST 768}